3.2 All Creatures Great and Small

 Who are awestruck?
 We are—people, human beings, the last, most advanced, and most unique of all the life forms Yahweh is said to have introduced into our world.
 “Then God said, ‘Let Us make man in Our image, according to Our likeness.’”
 I get the feeling that lichens and lemurs, bacteria and baboons, don’t spend much time pondering the wonders of creation, their place in the universe, or even their own existence.
 Only man does that, because we’ve been “made in God’s image,” whatever that means.
 So He “‘Let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.’”
 Everything but other men, it appears.
 “So God created man in His own image; in the image of God He created him; male and female He created them.
 Then God blessed them, and God said to them, ‘Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.’”
 (Genesis 1:20-28)

 As usual, I find myself asking why.
 God (I suppose) could have made do with a considerably less complicated ecosphere—less interesting, less impressive, less wonderful.
 Why did He go to all the trouble of making the world so very good?
 During the fourth day, you’ll recall, He invested the heavenly bodies—the sun, moon, and stars—with symbolic significance, giving them to us for “signs and seasons, and for days and years.”
 Significant to whom?
 To us—to people—those creatures who are made in His image and likeness.
 And it appears that some of Yahweh’s living handiwork was intended to serve precisely the same function: to symbolize various truths and concepts God wanted us to learn and know, concepts that conspire to reveal His nature and His plan.
-In the previous chapter, we looked at God’s symbolic use of things we ingest, taste, and smell—things that nourish us, that flavor our lives.
+In the previous unit, we looked at God’s symbolic use of things we ingest, taste, and smell—things that nourish us, that flavor our lives.
 In the next one, we’ll study the metaphorical meaning of the plants and trees that populate our common experience.
 But for now, let us consider the symbols of the sixth day: animals, the living creatures with whom we share the earth.
 As before, Yahweh has chosen to invest a select few of them with special symbolic significance, referring to them over and over again in scripture.